LGBTQ culture in Mexico: Television

 Two private channels compete in providing national coverage, Televisa and TV Azteca.
 Matters of sexuality are presented occasionally, mainly on talk shows and journalistic programs.
 Mexican networks have a strong self-censoring attitude, and therefore homosexuality is usually not dealt with unless the program deals with HIV/AIDS.

 Notwithstanding, in recent years it is now relatively common to include gay characters on Mexican sitcoms and soap operas.
 A lesbian character was the first to be included in a popular 1990s soap opera, Nada personal ("Nothing Personal").
 In this TV Azteca-produced program, the positive image of homosexuality goes along with a major criticism of the Mexican political system.

 In 1999, another TV Azteca production, La vida en el espejo ("Life in the Mirror"), showed José María Yazpik playing a gay character, which was recognized by many critics as the first gay character portrayed with dignity in a Mexican soap opera.
 The same network produced similar gay characters played by actress Margarita Gralia in Mirada de Mujer (1997), actor Juan Pablo Medina in Cuando seas mía ("When You Would Be Mine"; 2001) and actor Juan Manuel Bernal in La heredera ("The Heiress"; 2004).
 In mid-2009, Televisa-produced soap opera Sortilegio softly dealt with bisexuality.

 A couple months later, Los exitosos Pérez ("The Successful Pérezes"), an adaptation of Argentine comedy-drama soap opera Los exitosos Pells ("The Successful Pellses"), was launched in Mexico.
 The TV show revolves around whether homosexuals should come out of the closet or not.
 Actor and protagonist Jaime Camil criticized Mexican television for censoring his kissing scenes with male co-star José Ron.

-Anthology dramas such as Mujer, Casos de la Vida Real, Como dice el dicho and La rosa de Guadalupe have at various times featured LGBT themes in their episodes.
+Anthology dramas such as Mujer, Casos de la Vida Real, Como dice el dicho and La rosa de Guadalupe have at various times featured LGBTQ themes in their episodes.